-R/Finance was founded in the fall of 2008, by a small group of open-source authors, finance practitioners, and academics.
-Inspired by the annual gatherings of finance industry practitioners and academics hosted by the Deithelm Wurts, the inaugural R/Finance conference took place in April 2009 at the University of Illinois-Chicago.
+R/Finance was founded in the fall of 2008, by a small group of open source package authors, finance industry practitioners, and finance professors.
+Inspired by popular workshops and summer schools about “R in Finance” held by Diethelm Würtz at Meielisalp in the Swiss mountains, the inaugural R/Finance conference took place at the Chicago campus of the University of Illinois (UIC) in April 2009.

 From its humble beginning, R/Finance has maintained the single-track presentation model.
 With presentations by some of the most knowledgeable emerging and experienced professionals in the field, attendees never experience the fear of missing out on the most interesting content.
 Large round tables set in a single expansive conference hall encourage easy conversations among a group of participants originating from nearly every continent on the planet.
 Attendees are given access to a secure internet connection, and can quickly access markets, post content online, download and experiment with packages discovered at the conference, or write and commit code with new and existing open source collaborations.

 At the heart of R/Finance is an open source community, uniquely unparalleled in both its breadth and depth.
 Emerging and experienced attendees alike return each year to build new relationships, deepen old ones, and be inspired by the work of their peers.